overdodactyl/ShadowFox/README.md

 Tweaks for the following webextensions have been made:

 * Tree Style Tabs - preferences page and context menus
-* Stylus - preferences page
+* Stylus - preferences page and sidebar
 * Multiple Tabs Handler - preferences page
 * Dark Mode - preferences page
 * Violentmonkey - Settings, text editor and popup
-* uBlockOrigin - Popup
+* uBlockOrigin - Popup and Settings
+* uBO-Scope - Popup
+* Decentraleyes - Popup and settings
+* HTTPSEverywhere - Popup

 # What do the changes look like?